sz-hunor/cucm_soap/README.md

 -   The preview mode, this is meant to have a way to visually check the JSON like object that would get sent as the request body based on the info in an Excel file.
 For this the syntax is:
     -   ```python soap_cucm.py --excel=<value> --sheet=<value> --preview```

+## Warning

+This script can be used to send any arbitrary data as any arbitrary AXL SOAP request, needless to say that it has say that sending incorrect or incorrectly formatted data can lead to damage

+Use caution, use test labs, use test data and familiarize yourself with the quirks of SOAP